- Independent auditor's report

 The group audit primarily focussed on the significant components: Beter Bed B.V. and BBH Services GmbH & Co.
 KG (consolidated).
 At the level of BBH Services GmbH & Co.
 KG a subconsolidation is made for the German entities.

 We have performed an audit of the complete financial information for these two entities as these entities are individually significant considering their financial volumes.
 Additionally, three entities have been included in the group scope to achieve appropriate coverage on financial line items in the consolidated financial statements.
-Matratzen Concord GmbH (Vienna, Austria) was subjected to audit of their complete financial information and Beter Beheer B.V. and Beter Bed Holding N.V. were subjected to specific risk-focussed audit procedures.
+As such, Matratzen Concord GmbH (Vienna, Austria) was subjected to audit of their financial information.
+For Beter Beheer B.V. and Beter Bed Holding N.V. specific audit procedures have been performed on material financial line items to achieve appropriate coverage on financial line items in the consolidated financial statements.

 In total, in performing these procedures, we achieved the following coverage on the financial line items: